Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Comparison with other magnetic solids

 \section{Comparison with other magnetic solids}

 The amplitude of magnetostriction in Mn$_3$Sn is not exceptionally large compared to other magnetic materials.
-However, considering $\lambda_s$/($\mu_{0}H_{s}$*$M_{s}$*$\rho$), which represents the amplitude of magnetostriction normalized by the magnetic energy density, we can see that this ratio is large.
-Here, $\lambda_s$ and $M_s$ are magnetostriction and magnetization at the saturation field, $H_{s}$.
+However, considering $\epsilon_s$/($\mu_{0}H_{s}$*$M_{s}$*$\rho$), which represents the amplitude of magnetostriction normalized by the magnetic energy density, we can see that this ratio is large.
+Here, $H_s$ is the threshold magnetic field of domain nucleation, $M_s$ and $\epsilon_s$ are the corresponding magnetization and magnetostriction under this magnetic field respectively.
 Table \ref{S_table_comparison} compares longitudinal magnetostriction and magnetization in several magnetic materials at room temperature (unless otherwise specified).
-As seen in Fig. \ref{S_summary}, $\lambda_s$/($\mu_{0}H_{s}$*$M_{s}$*$\rho$) in Mn$_3$Sn is much larger than other solids.
+As seen in Fig.\ref{S_summary}, $\epsilon_s$/($\mu_{0}H_{s}$*$M_{s}$*$\rho$) in Mn$_3$Sn is much larger than other solids.

-Table \ref{table_comparison_LM-PM} shows piezomagnetic(PM) coefficients $\Lambda$ of selected bulk materials.
+Table \uppercase\expandafter {\romannumeral2} shows piezomagnetic(PM) coefficients $\Lambda$ of selected bulk materials.
 The $\Lambda_{ijk}$ was deduced either by piezomagnetism (PM) or linear magnetostriction (LM) at specific temperatures.
 As seen from the table, the measured $\Lambda_{ijk}$ is different in Fe$_2$O$_3$ and the $\Lambda_{ijk}$ deduced from PM and LM is different by 1.68($\Lambda_{22}$) and 5.67($\Lambda_{14}$) times, respectively.
 Thus, the $\Lambda_{ijk}$ difference of 2.73 times between PM and LM should be reasonable.
 We also note that the piezomagnetic(PM) coefficients $\Lambda_{11}$ is sample dependent (see discussion below).

-Fig. \ref{Spin texture} compares the spin textures of several antiferromagnets in which linear magnetostrition has been detected.
+Fig.\ref{Spin texture} compares the spin textures of several antiferromagnets in which linear magnetostrition has been detected.
 The list includes Mn$_3$Sn, CoF$_2$/MnF$_2$ and UO$_2$.
 The spins in Mn$_3$Sn and UO$_2$ are non-collinear, while CoF$_2$/MnF$_2$ is collinear.
-We note that CoF$_2$ and MnF$_2$ have been recently identified as altermagnetic candidates \cite{Smejkal2022}.
+We note that CoF$_2$ and MnF$_2$ have been recently identified as altermagnetic candidates \cite{Smejkal2022sm}.